Cabernet Franc

 How to Serve Cabernet Franc Wine

-Cabernet Franc should be served at just below room temperature, between 60-68°F (15-20°C).
-This will allow the aromas to open up, but will keep it cool enough to prevent higher alcohols from interfering with the aromas.
+Cabernet Franc should be served just below room temperature, between 60-68°F (15-20°C).
+This will allow the aromas to open up but will keep it cool enough to prevent higher alcohols from interfering with the aromas.

-A universal wine glass, or standard red wine glass is perfect for Cabernet Franc to ensure you get enough air into the wine, also so the aromas are funneled directly to your nose.
-Lighter styles don’t need much decanting, but fuller bodied wines, such as Bordeaux and Tuscan wines need at least 30 minutes.
+A universal or standard red wine glass is perfect for Cabernet Franc.
+This glass ensures the wine gets enough air and funnels the aromas directly to the nose.
+Lighter styles don’t need much decanting, but fuller-bodied wines, such as Bordeaux and Tuscan wines, need at least 30 minutes.

 Photograph of a roasted leg of lamb with fresh rosemary

-Roasted meats and dishes with herbal influences work well with Cabernet Franc, such as roast lamb with rosemary.
+Roasted meats with herbs work well with Cabernet Franc, such as roast lamb with rosemary.
 Photo by Mike Tinnion.

 • SERVE